 Value and competition

 Coming in at only slightly more but packing several additional features is the Fitbit Charge 5.
 Building on the Charge 4’s feature set, the band also includes a bigger OLED screen, EDA and skin temperature tracking support, and ECG smarts.
-At $179, it’s only $30 pricier than the Luxe.
+At $149, it’s now just $20 more expensive than the Luxe.

 Many of the Fitbit Luxe’s features and accessory options are geared towards women, so it makes sense Garmin — one of Fitbit’s biggest competitors — would also have a female-focused device you should pay attention to.
 The Garmin Lily ($199) is an attractive fitness tracker-smartwatch hybrid that, in our opinion, wins out in aesthetics compared to the Luxe.
 The Lily offers accurate heart rate and sleep tracking and an easy-to-understand UI at a reasonable price.

-If you’re looking for a more advanced pick but still want something customizable and pretty, check out the Garmin Venu Sq ($199).
-It boasts onboard GPS, long battery life, Garmin Pay, and lots of fitness tracking features.
+If you’re looking for a more advanced pick but still want something customizable and pretty, check out the Garmin Venu Sq 2 ($249).
+It’s decidedly more expensive than the Luxe but it boasts an accurate onboard GPS, long battery life, Garmin Pay support, and lots of fitness tracking features.

-If all you’re after is an attractive wearable and don’t care much about what the device tracks, consider the Withings Move ($80).
+Finally, all you’re after is an attractive wearable, and don’t care much about what the device tracks, consider the Withings Move ($80).
 This hybrid smartwatch tracks basic activity stats and can be customized to your heart’s content.
 The best part?
 It’s half the price of the Luxe.
 It is, however, a little tougher to find.